 FIREARM SMUGGLING ATTORNEY FAQs

 Have you been charged with Firearm Smuggling?
-Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.
+Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.

 Federal law enforcement more frequently prosecutes these types of crimes, but the state can choose to prosecute firearm smuggling if it so chooses.
 Firearm Smuggling is classified in the Texas Penal Code under Title 10 “Offenses Against Public Health, Safety, and Morals”, Chapter 46 “Weapons.”